 While not all chip cards also offer contactless payment, most contactless cards also come with a readable chip.
 To figure out if your card offers contactless payment, look for its symbol on the back of the card: four curved lines that get bigger, like a WiFi sign tipped on its side.

 Cryptography is essential to the functioning of these cards.
 The card and the card reader execute a sequence of encrypted sign/countersign-like exchanges to verify that each is dealing with a legitimate counterpart.
 And once this has been established, the transaction itself is carried out in encrypted form to prevent anyone, including the cardholder or the merchant whose card reader is involved, from "eavesdropping" on the exchange and later impersonating either party to defraud the system.
 Using the contactless system is faster than chip, swipe or cash payments — it often takes just a second or two.

-The chips in these cards are capable of many kinds of transactions.
-For example, you could make purchases from your credit account, debit account or from a stored account value that's reloadable.
-The enhanced memory and processing capacity of the smart card is many times that of traditional magnetic-stripe cards and can accommodate several different applications on a single card.
-It can also hold identification information, keep track of your participation in an affinity (loyalty) program or provide access to your office.
-This means no more shuffling through cards in your wallet to find the right one -- the smart card will be the only one you need!
+Besides being secure, smart cards are capable of many kinds of transactions.
+For example, you can make purchases from your credit account, debit account or from a stored account value that's reloadable.
+The enhanced memory and processing capacity of the smart card is many times that of traditional magstripe cards, and can accommodate several different applications on a single card.
+It can also hold identification information, keep track of your participation in an affinity (loyalty) program and even provide access to your office.
+This means no more shuffling through cards in your wallet to find the right one — the smart card will be the only one you need!